 Why Do I Feel Nauseous After Drinking Water?

 Water is one of the most essential needs for any human being.
-While you can survive for weeks without food, you’ll die after just three days1 with no water.
+While you can survive for weeks without food, you’ll die after just three days1 without water.
 Knowing that, you might assume that drinking water would make you feel good, but for many people, drinking water can cause nausea, giving the impression that water is almost bad for your health!

 What Is Nausea?